Zirou Qiu

 Zirou Qiu, Chen Chen, Madhav Marathe, S.S.
 Ravi, Daniel Rosenkrantz, Richard Stearns, Anil Vullikanti.

 Keywords.
-Optimization; dynamical systems; fixed point; contagion diffusion
+Optimization; complex systems; fixed point; contagion diffusion

 Efficiently Learning the Topology and Behavior of a Networked Dynamical System Via Active Queries